Home Gym Equipment

 A medicine ball is another great option for people who are not ready to or do not want to use weights during their workout.

 A medicine ball will add resistance to bodyweight exercises like lunges, squats, and sit-ups.
-You can also do medicine ball slams or wall balls to get your heart pumping during circuit workouts.
+During circuit workouts, you can also do medicine ball slams or wall balls to get your heart pumping.

 In addition to stretching post-workout, foam rolling is another important component of a good cool down.

-When you are finished working out, it is tempting to head off to the shower and get on with your day.
+It is tempting to head off to the shower and get on with your day when you are finished working out.
 But, if you spend ten or fifteen minutes rolling over the areas you targeted during your workout, you will encourage blood flow, which will help prevent soreness and promote faster recovery.

 You can also foam roll before your workout as part of your warm-up to activate the muscles you want to target and loosen up.